 There is a wealth of information regarding healing the inner child.
 For the purposes of my blog, I’d like to share from my own personal experience.
 I got in touch with my inner child in June 2011.
 My sister Sue mentioned the name Sophie for her and it stuck.
 I feel that it’s good to name your inner child, others may disagree.
-I can have a conversation with Sophie, giving her an identity and a voice.
-It makes it easier for me to relate to her.
-She is a part of me and remains a separate part of me until we are all fully integrated . . . which I feel will be very soon!
+I can have a conversation with Sophie, giving her an identity and a voice, making it easier to relate to her.

-Until very recently, my mother was in a memory care home, well enough to participate in the activities as she was among others with memory issues.
-She had fallen a couple times and therefore had to be moved to a nursing home.
+Until very recently, my mother was in a memory care home.
+She had fallen there a couple of times and therefore had to be moved to a nursing home.
 We were told by her doctor that she had two strokes which could account for her decline.
 She is not comprehending much of anything and when I call she doesn’t always recognize me.

 I am feeling much sadness coming from my inner child.
 Sophie wants my mother to be well and not suffer, as do I. We are also noticing feelings of helplessness.
 All we can do is love her and keep her in our heart.
 Feeling unconditional love for my mother is a testament to all the healing I have done within myself, and with my family.
 It is a sign that my heart is full and no longer broken.
 Something to celebrate!

 One day, my friend and I were emailing each other about our inner child.
 My friend had a lot of experience with hers and I had next to none with mine.
 She suggested we spend seven days with our inner child while sharing our experiences with each other.
 It was a great idea, especially since my past was staring me in the face! . . .
 So, I asked my inner child to show herself to me, so I could meet her.